kora11e/PyTorch-Agent-Snake-Game/README.md

 1. Download Visual Studio Code.
 The official dowload page is available here: https://code.visualstudio.com/download
 2. Make sure your Python version is 3.3 or higher.
 If not use command:
-3. Locate the folder Pytorch-Agent-Snake-Game-main
+3. Locate the folder Snake-env
 4. Create virtual environment.
 In terminal type:
 ```python
 pip install virtualenv